 Additionally, the following languages are made available through machine translation, which uses artificial intelligence to automatically translate text from one language to another without human involvement:

-We will continue to support more languages in future versions of this feature.
+We will continue to support more languages as future versions of this feature are made available.

 ➡️ For PC Users using Chrome: